Barnwell's 2018 NFL awards: Settling Mahomes vs. Brees and more

 Second: Watt.
 I'm going to be mentioning Watt more later in this column, so I have to save some of my info on him for other awards.
 Let me say this: When Watt failed to knock down Nick Foles in Sunday's loss to the Eagles, it was the first time he went all game without taking down an opposing quarterback since Week 2.
 He has recorded at least one tackle for loss in 13 of the past 14 games and is tied for the league lead with six forced fumbles.
 Guys just don't do this after essentially two years in the wilderness.

 First: Andrew Luck, QB, Indianapolis Colts.
-It's worth remembering that this time last year, Luck was returning from more than a month in the Netherlands undergoing treatment for a shoulder injury with no timetable for return.
+It's worth remembering that this time last year, Luck was returning from more than a month in the Netherlands, undergoing treatment for a shoulder injury with no timetable for return.
 Every member of the Colts organization had to be terrified that they weren't going to see the Luck who carried middling teams to the playoffs ever again.

 The Colts aren't really seeing the old Luck, to be honest; they're seeing a slightly better version of the quarterback from 2014.
 Luck is narrowly posting the best passer rating of his career, and while he's not throwing the ball downfield as frequently, Frank Reich has a guy who completed 59.2 percent of his passes before the shoulder injury hitting on 67.2 percent of his throws this season.
 Most importantly, during Indy's 8-1 stretch to Sunday's play-in game against the Titans, Luck has been knocked down only 32 times.
 That would have taken a month in the old days.
 Thankfully, the next time Luck goes to Europe, it's going to be on vacation.